sciZer0/7/v/README.md

 Moreover, it might be safe to suppose that in the nearest future, people will desperately expect from all big social systems in general more justness and more democraticness — along with more effectiveness.

-On this forming landscape, a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects significantly, along with the lives of billions of people worldwide.
+On this forming landscape, a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects significantly — along with the lives of billions of people worldwide.

 The team behind the Worldcoin project

 *— including Sam Altmam, who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO —*

-is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and for distributing anything and everything in general.
+is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and for distributing anything and everything in general — including Universal Basic Income (UBI).

 The process of building this user-base involves creating people's global digital passports